MichelaPozzi/2025-topic-03-group-01/README.md

 This document contains our project code.
 It is divided into the following sections:

-> 1. Load Dataset
+> 1. Load dataset
-> 2. Data Cleanup
+> 2. Data cleanup
 > 3. Normalization
 > 4. Identification of local maxima as fit parameters
 > 5. Identification of shoulders
 > 6. Total count of maxima (peaks and shoulders) per protein
 > 7. Identification of proteins with different maxima amount in ctrl vs rnase
-> 8. Criteria for selecting rna-dependent proteins
+> 8. Add center of mass values
-> 9. Wilcoxon rank-sum test
+> 9. Correlation functions
+> 10. First criterion for data set purification
+> 11. Second criterion for data set purification
+> 12. Combining purified data sets
+> 13. t-test
+> 14. Further visualization/interpretation of purified data
+> 15. Evaluation of selection criteria
-> 10. Principle Component Analysis
+> 16. Principle Component Analysis
-> 11. k-means clustering
+> 17. k-means clustering
-> 12. Linear regression analysis
+> 18. Linear regression analysis

 ***Poster:***